think-luke/React-Firebase-Tutorial/Part 4: CRUD features.md

 <br>

-## If you followed along successfully, you will see the following message get printed in your Google Chrome dev tools console:
+## If you submitted a message with the ```Create``` component provided to you, you will see the following message get printed in your Google Chrome dev tools console:

 <br>